 - Teachers who have not participated in the Kamskénow program and teachers who were on the waiting list in 2022/2023.

 - Teachers who register with another teacher at their school in the same level, for the same day so our instructors can offer back-to-back sessions at a school.
 Our instructors prefer these longer shifts and they are more cost effective due to fewer transportation costs.

 Kamskénow (named by Elder Katie Poundmaker) is an award-winning program that provides culturally inclusive science and mathematics activities to Community Schools in Saskatoon.
 USask student instructors work with the same classroom weekly over 13 weeks.
 We partner with both the Saskatoon Public and Greater Saskatoon Catholic schools to provide activities that engage youth and enhance teachers’ professional development.
 Our primary goal is to increase science literacy and engagement, with the long-term aim of increasing the proportion of Indigenous students choosing to pursue continued education and employment in science-related fields.

-A variety of science disciplines represented in the College of Arts and Science (Archeology, Anthropology, Biology, Chemistry, Computer Science, Geography/Planning, Geological Sciences, Mathematics/Statistics, Psychology and Physics/Engineering Physics) are introduced through engaging hands-on activities.
-The last weekly session is hosted at the University of Saskatchewan campus, where students tour scientific laboratories, hear from University faculty about the work they do and participate in activities on campus.
+A variety of science disciplines represented in the College of Arts and Science (archeology, anthropology, biology, chemistry, computer science, geography, geology, mathematics/statistics, psychology and physics) are introduced through innovative hands-on activities.
+The last weekly session is hosted at the University of Saskatchewan campus, where students tour scientific laboratories, hear from USask faculty about the work they do and participate in activities on campus.

-We are currently seeking additional donors and sponsors to meet the demand of classes wanting to participate.
-If you are interested in supporting this initiative, please contact us.
+We are currently seeking donors and sponsors to meet the demand of classes wanting to participate.
+If you are interested in learning more about supporting this initiative, please contact us.